What is Trodelvy?

 - See “What is the most important information I should know about Trodelvy?”

-- Severe and life-threatening allergic reactions.
-Trodelvy can cause severe and life-threatening allergic reactions during infusion (infusion-related reactions).
-Tell your healthcare provider or nurse right away if you get any of the following symptoms of an allergic reaction during an infusion of Trodelvy or within 24 hours after you receive a dose of Trodelvy:
+- Allergic and infusion-related reactions.
+Serious allergic reactions can happen during treatment with Trodelvy, including life-threatening allergic reactions, and infusion-related reactions).
+Tell your healthcare provider or nurse right away if you get any of the following symptoms of an allergic or infusion-related reaction during your infusion of Trodelvy or within 24 hours after you receive a dose of Trodelvy:

 - swelling of your face, lips, tongue, or throat